judasgutenberg/Esp8266_RemoteControl/documentation/commands.md

 ## `reboot now`

 Immediately reboots the ESP8266 without bothering to update the status of the command in the database.
-This can make the device reboot in a loop, since it keeps asking for the latest command, which is always this one.
-So you must also manually cancel it in the database.
+If triggered by the database-based instant command system, this will make the device reboot in a loop, since the device, upon startup, keeps asking for the latest command, which is always this one.
+So you must also manually cancel it in the database to make the rebooting stop.

 ```text
 reboot now